Early Childhood Professions

 Ms. Deb and Ms. "C"

-We have huge celebrations in the E.C.P. room as we have given out over 100 state certificates to our students in areas of 1st Aid, CPR, Food Handler Card, Standard Precautions, Safe Sleep.
+We have given out over 100 state certificates to our students in areas of 1st Aid, CPR, Food Handler Card, Standard Precautions, Safe Sleep.
 These certificates allow your student to enter the early childhood workforce with certificates necessary for state licensing standards for employees.

 This quarter is one that most of our students love.
 We will be entering our "baby simulation" unit the week prior to Thanksgiving break and will complete it the end of January.
 Students are not required to bring home the "baby' however, will be required to work with the "baby" during class time.
 More information to follow.